opendocsg/slw-judgments-backfill/2010_SGHC_80/report.md

  c.

- It has been rightly held in John Holland Pty Ltd v Toyo Engineering Corp (Japan) [2001] 1 SLR(R) 443 (‘ John Holland ’), at [18], that a party challenging an arbitration award as having contravened the rules of natural justice must establish: (a) which rule of natural justice was breached; (b) how it was breached; (c) in what way the breach was connected to the making of the award; and (d) how the breach prejudiced its rights. ... [emphasis added in bold italics]
+ It has been rightly held in John Holland Pty Ltd v Toyo Engineering Corp (Japan) <span class="citation">[2001] 1 SLR(R) 443</span> (‘ John Holland ’), at [18], that a party challenging an arbitration award as having contravened the rules of natural justice must establish: (a) which rule of natural justice was breached; (b) how it was breached; (c) in what way the breach was connected to the making of the award; and (d) how the breach prejudiced its rights. ... [emphasis added in bold italics]

 21     In summary, the outcome of Front Row’s application turned on five issues: